Testing display of HTML elements

 Lists

-This is a paragraph before an unnumbered list (ul
+This is a paragraph before an unnumbered list (ul).
+Note that

 the spacing between a paragraph and a list before or after that is hard